 What do you look for in the perfect Chardonnay?
 Jules explains what she looks for when making her Marlborough Chardonnay.

 The complex flavours in this wine make it an adaptable option to pair with food.
 It’s perfect with fresh seafood flavours dishes such as barbequed crayfish tails with garlic butter or try it with a baked brie topped with honey and walnuts or a wholesome chicken noodle soup.
 It also pairs well with easy but delicious snacks like this flammkuchen recipe.
 Vegetarians would find it a great match with a mushroom risotto or with a roast pumpkin and spinach lasagne.

 The fashion for chardonnay used to be the big, buttery, oaky wine.
 Do we care for fashion?
 Pah!
 This is a wine that is fresh and has great fruit flavours that expresses the vineyard it was plucked from.

 AROMA & FLAVOUR

-The fruit for this wine came from two unique vineyards in Marlborough’s Southern Valleys, Meadowbank Estate up the Taylor Pass and Anderson Vineyard in the Brancott valley.
-The grapes were harvested carefully by hand and machine then taken to the winery for transformation into liquid gold using a variety of techniques.
+The fruit for this wine came from the two beautiful vineyards in Marlborough’s Southern Valleys: Meadowbank Estate in the Taylor Pass and the Anderson Vineyard in the Brancott valley.
+The grapes were harvested carefully by hand and machine then taken to the winery for fermentation using a variety of techniques.
 Whole cluster pressed portions went directly into French oak barrels for a wild ferment on high solids.
-Other portions were tank fermented and some were cold settled and partially tank fermented and then sent to barrels midferment.
-The yeast lees in the barrels were stirred frequently over a nine month period to add body and complexity, and the wine underwent full malolactic fermentation to lower the acid profile.
-After its extended nap in the barrels, the various parcels were pumped back to tank, blended then bottled.
+Other portions were tank fermented and some were cold settled and partially tank fermented and then sent to barrels mid-ferment.
+The yeast lees in the barrels were stirred occasionally over a seven month period to add body and complexity, and the wine underwent full malolactic fermentation to add further complexity.
+After its extended nap in the barrels, the various parcels were blended, stabilised then bottled.